xandergos/infinite-tensor/README.md

 An Infinite Tensor is a tool that lets you work with data that has one or more unbounded (infinite) dimensions.
 Instead of loading all data into memory at once, it:
 - Loads only the parts you need, when you need them
-- Processes data in manageable chunks (windows)
+- Processes data in manageable windows

 It works like a convolution, but supporting arbitrary functions, and acting on infinitely large images.